-Caution: When you upgrade the CCI software, the sample script file is overwritten.
-If you have edited the sample script file and want to keep your changes, first back up the edited sample script file, and then restore the data of the sample script file using the backup file after the upgrade installation.
-For details about the sample script file, see the Command Control Interface User and Reference Guide.
+Caution: When you perform overwrite installation, the configuration definition file and the sample script file, HORCMO\run.txt (if CCI is registered as a service) are overwritten.
+If you have edited the configuration definition file or the sample script file and want to keep your changes, first back up the files, and then restore them using the backup file after the overwrite installation.
+For details about the configuration definition file and sample script file, see the Command Control Interface User and Reference Guide.